 For example there would also be an impact on rescue centres that advertise on line and people that are genuinely looking for new homes for their animals.
 In essence this is unrealistic and could possibly drive advertising of this nature underground and cause the situation to worsen.

-Minimum standards are addressing the issues that internet advertising can cause now, and they are pragmatic, realistic and achievable for every website.
+Advertising standards are addressing the issues that internet advertising can cause now, and they are pragmatic, realistic and achievable for every website.

 We would like to see more websites sign up to the minimum standards recommended by PAAG and endorsed by Defra, and awareness raised within the general public only to use websites that have done so.
 PAAG would also like to see commercial rabbit breeders being licensed and inspected.
 This could impact on other animals as well as rabbits because at present only dog breeders require licensing.

 Yes, there is a leaflet for consumers and ‘pop ups’ for consumers too.
-Educating the public is the key to making this work so that consumers have confidence in the websites on which they look for pets and only use those that have signed up to the minimum standards.
+Educating the public is the key to making this work so that consumers have confidence in the websites on which they look for pets and only use those that have signed up to the advertising standards.
 For rabbits, we would like to see owners thinking about the situations their pets have come from and satisfy themselves that they are healthy and from conditions that catered for their welfare, as well as being able to meet the complex welfare needs of their pets before they take them on.

-Those websites who adhere to the PAAG minimum standards should exclude any advert where there is a reasonable concern for the health and welfare of the animal involved.
+Those websites who adhere to the PAAG advertising standards should exclude any advert where there is a reasonable concern for the health and welfare of the animal involved.
 If you spot an advert that should be brought to their attention notify them straight away.

 Always notify the website provider to alert them of your concerns and ask them to remove the advert until further investigation can take place.
 If in doubt always contact the RSPCA, SSPCA or USPCA to set your mind at rest.
 Take a note of what you’ve seen and call the relevant number, all are available here.